Ibai Llanos: Biography

-On 25 June 2022, Llanos set a new record for the most watched Twitch stream ever with more than 3.3 million viewers tuning into the Velada del Año 2 event, surpassing the record of 2.4 million viewers previously held by TheGrefg during a Fortnite outfit reveal.
+On 25 June 2022, Llanos set a new record for the most-watched Twitch stream ever with more than 3.3 million viewers tuning into the Velada del Año 2 event, surpassing the record of 2.4 million viewers previously held by TheGrefg during a Fortnite outfit reveal.

 In October 2022, Llanos' organization KOI announced a merger with Rogue, which would see all of Rogue's existing teams rebrand to KOI.
 The partnership was dissolved after just one year in November 2023, after Rogue owner Infinite Reality had reportedly experienced financial issues.
 Both organizations kept ownership of the same teams they had held before the merger, with KOI retaining its teams in the Valorant Champions Tour, FIFAe Club Series, and LVP SuperLiga.

 In January 2024, KOI was acquired by MAD Lions and Toronto Defiant owner OverActive Media in a combined merger that also included fellow Spanish organization Movistar Riders.
 The LEC team was renamed MAD Lions KOI, with all former KOI and Movistar Riders teams rebranding as Movistar KOI.
 Due to the merger, Llanos and Piqué will own up to about 21% of OverActive Media.
 Llanos also agreed on an unspecified "service agreement" with the company.

+On 13 July 2024, during La Velada del Año IV, Llanos set a Guinness World Record for the most concurrent viewers for a Twitch stream, with 3,846,256 simultaneous viewers.

-On 19 December 2024 he will recreate The Squid Game in Madrid, in collaboration with KFC and Netflix, after the release of the second season of the series.
+On 19 December 2024, he recreated The Squid Game in Madrid, in collaboration with KFC and Netflix, after the release of the second season of the series.

-On 26 July 2025, he surpassed the twitch viewership record for the 4th time with La Velada del Ano V, bringing 9,189,762 viewers on his stream.
-This event made him gain over 1.7M followers, making him the new most followed streamer on twitch, surpassing Ninja after many years at the n°1 spot; during this stream he also gained over 164,000 subscribers, which is the 8th most amount ever reached on twitch.
-He'll end up being quickly dethroned by KaiCenat 2 months later, during his 3rd subathon.
+On 26 July 2025, he surpassed the Twitch viewership record for the 4th time with La Velada del Año V, bringing 9,189,762 viewers on his stream.
+This event made him gain over 1.7 million followers, making him the most followed streamer on Twitch at the time, surpassing Ninja, who spent several years at the number one spot; during this stream he also gained over 164,000 subscribers, which is the 8th most amount ever reached on Twitch.
+He ended up being quickly dethroned by KaiCenat 2 months later, during his 3rd subathon.

 Personal life

 Llanos currently resides in Barcelona.
 He lives in a streaming house together with eight friends and various streamers.
+He is 70% blindness on his left eye due to a herpes.

 Llanos is friends with Argentine football player Sergio Agüero.
 Agüero invited him to Lionel Messi's much-publicised farewell dinner on 7 August 2021, and has since interviewed Messi at the player's presentation at Paris Saint-Germain and the 2023 Ballon d'Or ceremony.